 In Portugal, only 33% of young people who finish high school access higher education and when we take minority race/ethnicity and socioeconomic disadvantage into consideration, this number often drops dramatically (1).
 In Escola Pedro D’Orey da Cunha in Damaia (Lisbon suburbs), as in many others, this is a reality.
-Over the last few months, we have been in contact with this school and developed a collaborative pilot programme for 8th graders (13 year olds) called Ciência di Noz Manera / (Women) Scientists as Role Models.
+Over the last few months, we have been in contact with this school and developed a collaborative pilot programme for 8th and 9th graders (13-15 year olds) called Ciência di Noz Manera / Science our Way.

 More about this multi-phase programme:

 1. Large group sessions (Phase 1): researchers are invited to share with the students a very short and simple presentation on an accessible topic related to their research and, more importantly, what it really means to be a researcher.
 By sharing their own personal experiences,, driivng forces and challenges, researchers are able to humanize science.

-2. Workshop and mentoring: this will involve a smaller group, both pre-selected by the school and self-selecting, comprising those teenagers with high potential, but lacking role-models and motivation to even consider further study.
-With this group we will to develop a short programme of practical sessions at the school where students can form a relationship with the researchers while doing some hands-on experimental work.
+2. Workshop and mentoring (Phase 2 and 3): this involves smaller groups of students pre-selected/encouraged by their teachers and self-selecting, comprising those teenagers with high potential, but lacking role-models and motivation to even entertain the idea of further study.
+With this group we develop a short programme of practical sessions at the school where students can form a relationship with the researchers while doing some hands-on experimental work.
 We expect this to facilitate a longer-term mentoring process as they progress, helping the teenagers to decide on the best options for their studies and paths (9th grade is a critical national decision point).

-We are always looking for Champalimaud researchers to get involved, prioritising women and those from other underrepresented groups in STEM to fill the role-model gap.
+We are always looking for local researchers to get involved, prioritising women and those from other underrepresented groups in STEM to fill the role-model gap.

-If you think you can offer these teenagers from an underprivileged context a taste of your work and motivations and the opportunity to think about their own options and future in a different way, then please answer this form or contact Laura Ward, João Cruz, Catarina Ramos, ERA Chair Adriana Sánchez-Danés or Rita Fior directly by email or in-person, and let us know how and when you would like to be involved!
+If you think you can offer these teenagers from an underprivileged context a taste of your work and motivations and the opportunity to think about their own options and future in a different way, then please answer this form or contact Laura Ward, João Cruz, Catarina Ramos, Rita Fior or ERA Chair Adriana Sánchez-Danés directly by email or in-person, and let us know how and when you would like to be involved!